dlab-berkeley/Python-SQL-Fundamentals/README.md

 ## Workshop Goals

-This workshop introduces the fundamentals of SQL, with a focus on using SQLite (the most ubiquitous database on the planet) for data science tasks.
+This workshop introduces the fundamentals of SQL in Python, with a focus on using SQLite (the most ubiquitous database on the planet) for data science tasks.
 We'll explore how SQL can be used to query and manipulate relational databases.
 This hands-on workshop includes exercises based on real-world datasets.

 ## Learning Objectives